 1. Start your marketing campaign early

-The Covid-19 pandemic has confined many people in their homes, adapting to a new normal of doing almost everything online.
+The Covid-19 pandemic has confined many people in their homes, forcing them to adaptto a new normal.
+The new normal is online.
 Including shopping!
 Surveys done indicate that 75 percent of consumers in the US are likely to do their shopping online this holiday season.
 This means that you have to invest in online marketing strategies a little bit more this year.

 3. Retarget customers

 No matter what kind of business you run, it is important for your organisation to get feedback from people who visit your website.
 Try to find out what made a user leave your site.
-In some cases, a user would have bought your product, but your website made the process almost impossible.
-When you get this feedback, fix what needs to be fixed immediately and continue to give your customers the best holiday shopping experience ever.
+In some cases, a user would have liked to buy your product, but your website made the process almost impossible.
+When you get this feedback, fix what needs to be fixed immediately and continue to give your customers the best holiday shopping experience.

 4. Spice Up Your SEO